 The male usually feeds the female because she will only come out of the nest to relieve herself and get a drink.
 She will then feed the chicks, although some males will also help with feeding.

-At 21 days old, the chicks will need to be fed special formula via a pipette or small syringe approximately every three to four hours as their crops empty.
-Commercial formulas like Zupreem Embrace or Kaytee exact have complete directions for mixing their formulas, as well as how often to feed the chicks as they grow.
-The food is typically fed at a temperature of 105 degrees Fahrenheit.
+At 21 days old, the chicks will need to be fed a special formula via a pipette or small syringe approximately every three to four hours as their crops empty.
+Commercial formulas like Lafeber Instant Nutri-Start or Kaytee Exact have complete directions for mixing their formulas, as well as how often to feed the chicks as they grow.
+The food is typically fed at a temperature between 102 and 106 degrees Fahrenheit.
 This temperature ensures you won't burn the chicks' crops, but it's still warm enough for proper digestion.

 To hand feed: